Shirel25/ZoomViT-Study/README.md

 ### Qualitative Behavior Analysis

+The following analysis is conducted with a fixed token retention ratio of **0.3**.

 - **Good Alignment**
   When the model correctly identifies the subject, pruning background tokens often *increases confidence* by removing **negative tokens**.